fent/node-torrent/README.md

 ### hashCheck(torrent, dir, [options])

 Hash check a directory where a torrent's files should be. `torrent` must be a torrent object.
-Options can have `maxMemory` and `maxFiles`.
-Which default to 512 MB and 500 respectively.
+Options can have `maxFiles`.
+Which defaults to 250.

 It returns an event emitter that emits the following events: